First Aliyah: History

+Settlers from Bessarabia c.
+1888 in the colony of Castina, near the Palestinian village of Qastina.
+The colony was later re-established as Be'er Tuvia in 1896.

 The First Aliyah occurred from 1881 to 1903 and did not go as planned as Zionists ran out of funds.
-The Rothschild organization helped the Zionist movement by funding Zionists and by purchasing large settlements and by creating new settlements.
+Wealthy banker Edmond de Rothschild helped the Zionist movement by funding Zionists and by purchasing large settlements and by creating new settlements.

 After the first wave in the early 1880s, there was another spike in 1890.
 The Russian Empire officially approved the activity of Hovevei Zion in 1890.
 The same year, the "Odessa Committee" began its operation in Jaffa.
 The purpose of this organization was to absorb immigrants to Ottoman Syria who came as a result of the activities of Hovevei Zion in Russia.
 Also Russian Jewry's situation deteriorated as the authorities continued to push Jews out of business and trade and Moscow was almost entirely cleansed of Jews.

 The Ottoman authorities recognized the Jewish immigration wave to the land as early as November 1882.
 They understood from the beginning of the 1880s that it was part of a larger Jewish national plan.
 Consequently, they took steps to limit the entry options for Jews into the country.
 Restrictions were imposed, despite the Sultan's permit for Jewish settlement given during a meeting with two Jewish representatives from Romania in May 1882.
 The scope of the immigration diminished due to these restrictions and the difficulties faced by the immigrants.